 Homelessness in Richmond

-The City of Richmond is committed to working in partnership with senior levels of government and the private and non-profit sectors, to help meet the needs of individuals experiencing homelessness in Richmond.
+The City of Richmond is committed to working in partnership with senior levels of government and the private and non-profit sectors to help meet the needs of individuals experiencing homelessness in Richmond.
 Recognizing that senior levels of government have the primary responsibility of providing funding for homeless prevention programs, services and affordable housing, the City is committed to remaining a local leader that works with community organizations to ensure that homelessness in Richmond is rare, brief and non-recurring.

 Safety and Public Spaces

-- Salvation Army Richmond Men’s Shelter
+- Salvation Army Richmond House Emergency Shelter

-- Richmond Food Security Society
+- Urban Bounty - A program of Richmond Food Security Society

-- Homeless Partnering Strategy
+- The Homeless Hub

 Contact: Valerie Watson, Program Lead, Homelessness